OPM/ResInsight/docs/ObservedData.md

 ## File Formats

 ### Import CSV/txt Observed Time History Data
-CSV/txt files are generic ascii files which may have slightly different formatting.
-When importing these types of files the user is presented a dialog, where the user may tell ResInsight how to import the selected file(s).
+CSV/txt files are generic ascii files where data is arranged in columns.
+Some variations in formatting is supported, for instance deifferent cell separators, date and time format, decimal separator etc. When importing these types of files the user is presented a dialog, where the user may tell ResInsight how to import the selected file(s).
 If more than one file is selected, the dialog appears once for each file.

 #### CSV/txt Import Options Dialog
 ![]({{ site.baseurl }}/images/ImportObservedTimeHistoryDataDialog.png)